 The second reason I was excited is that this was a huge step in Michelle’s adoption of a

-sustainable lifestyle.
+One day’s K-Cup usage at a small officesustainable lifestyle.
 Her next shocking revelation was that she had thrown out her Keurig machine and had purchased one that allowed her to make any size coffee from a cup to a pot with any kind of coffee bean.
 She donated her extra pods to the salon and is buying whole beans that she grinds and brews.
 She reports that the coffee tastes better, is easy to make AND she is saving a lot of money.
 I almost hugged her mid-haircut!

-With all this news I said to Michelle that she coulddryer_balls now get those dryer balls we had been talking about and stop using dryer sheets.
+With all this news I said to Michelle that she could now get those dryer balls we had been talking about and stop using dryer sheets.
 “Oh that, I did that months ago but didn’t want to tell you.
 I love them and wish I had gotten them long ago.”
 I did hug her.
 Way to go Michelle.

 My problem with all of this change is what am I going to nag her about next….phantom loads?
 Restrictive flow aerators?
 Xeriscaping?